duncangraham/life/rules.md

+1. express gratitude daily
-1. seek to learn, not to prove
+2. seek to learn, not to prove